-Employers will be able to choose to include the estimated costs in the second bullet above over 2020/23 in their certified contributions.
-Alternatively, they will need to consider whether to make allowance within their budgets and note that backdated contributions could be payable if the remedy is known before the next valuation.
+Employers will be able to choose to include the estimated costs (highlighted in the second bullet above) over the period 2020/23 in their certified contributions.
+Alternatively, they will need to consider whether to make allowance within their budgets and note that any shortfall in contributions could be payable if the remedy is known before the next valuation and would likely be built into future contribution requirements.